About the Canberra Security Economics Network

 Joshua Saunders

-An experienced economist, Josh has worked across a number of policy domains, from economic modelling and pricing for telecommunications and competition policy to holding senior economist positions in public sector agencies advising on national security, defence, and international economic policy.
-With two decades of experience, including in training of policymakers on the economics of national security, Josh identified the need for a more systematic, nuanced, and joined up approach to discourse on how economics can be central to targeted and balanced national security practice - and crucially how fragile our economic prosperity can be.
-Identifying the need for leadership in this area, he co-founded CSEN to drive this outcome.
-He has an interest in Australia’s economic integration with East and Southeast Asia, in addition to South Korea’s historical and contemporary approach to managing its economic growth against the backdrop of a complex security and economic environment.
+An experienced economist, Josh has worked across a number of policy domains, including across Department of the Prime Minister and Cabinet, the Department of Finance, national security agencies, and Victorian Parliament.
+His experience spans technical and policy, from economic modelling and pricing for telecommunications and competition policy to holding senior economist positions in public sector agencies advising on fiscal policy and taxation, trade, critical infrastructure, cyber, and terrorism, defence economics, and international economic policy.
+Josh has also spearheaded training of Federal Government policymakers on the use of cost benefit analyses in decision making and the economics of national security .
+He also has an interest in Australia’s economic integration with East and Southeast Asia, in addition to South Korea’s historical and contemporary approach to managing its economic growth against the backdrop of a complex security and economic environment.